Troubleshoot S.M.A.R.T hard drive error

 Step 4: Click the Utilities option followed by the Disk Utility option.

-Step 5: Next press the Repair Disk button and wait until the repair process gets complete
+Step 5: Next, press the Repair Disk button and wait until the repair process is complete

 Step 6: After completing the repair process, reboot the computer.

 This method will only fix minor issues in the disk.
-If the error still persists then try the next method.
+If the error persists, then try the following method.

 Method 2: Run an antivirus scan to find and get rid of viruses-

-As discussed earlier, the main reason why you might be getting the smart error is your system might have been infected by a virus.
+As discussed earlier, the main reason why you might be getting the smart error is a virus might have infected your system.
 The easiest way to get rid of viruses is by running a scan.

 Method 3: Format the Disk-

-The sure-shot way to resolve the smart error or fix “this disk has SMART error mac” is to completely erase the disk.
-Once you are sure that you have successfully recovered and saved the data onto any safe location (device).
-Then kindly follow the steps to know how to format the disk and reinstall a new file system.
+The sure-shot way to resolve the smart error or fix “this disk has SMART error mac” is to erase the disk.
+Once you are sure that you have successfully recovered and saved the data onto any safe location (device), then kindly follow the steps to learn how to format the disk and reinstall a new file system.

 Step 1: Run Disk Utility on your computer.
-Hit CMD and Spacebar at the same time and type in Disk Utility in the search bar.
+Hit CMD and Spacebar simultaneously and type in Disk Utility in the search bar.

 Step 2: Select the drive that needs to be formatted.

-Step 3: Choose Erase option from the options bar.
+Step 3: Choose the Erase option from the options bar.

-Step 4: Give the partition a name and choose exFAT as the file system format.
+Step 4: Name the partition and choose exFAT as the file system format.

 Step 5: Hit the Erase button to complete the formatting process.